 Seek professional support

-- For personalised one-to-one advice and guidance, talk to a Careers Adviser in a Careers Guidance appointment.
-You can book this through your My Career account.
+- For personalised one-to-one advice and guidance, book an appointment with a member of the Careers Service through your My Career account.

-- Attend a Career Planning workshop run by the careers service.
-To find a workshop and book a place log on to your My Career account.
+- Attend a workshop or event run by the Careers Service.
+To find a workshop or event and to book a place log on to your My Career account.

 - Access useful information, advice and guidance on the Careers intranet resources page.